monero-project/monero/README.md

 Monero uses a hardforking mechanism to implement new features which requires that users of Monero software run current versions and update their software on a regular schedule.
-Here is the current schedule, versions, and compatability.
+Here is the current schedule, versions, and compatibility.
 Dates are provided in the format YYYYMMDD.